 13. Watch street performers on Rokku Broadway

-14. Try street food and/or a traditional cafe
+14. Try street food or a few treats at a traditional cafe

 Food tours are a great way to experience the local cuisine of Asakusa.
 This Sensoji and Asakusa food tour is family-friendly.
 Yay for having the kids along, but boo for having to share your food.
 If you're a foodie, you should try some of the local street food such as takoyaki (octopus balls), yakisoba (stir-fried noodles), the Asakusa-specialty monjayaki (savory pancake), and taiyaki.